Guidance Counselor Careers

-School and career counselors make a good living, slightly higher than other types of counselors: roughly $55,000 per year, or $26 per hour according to bls.gov.
-Jobs are growing at a rate of about 8 percent, which is roughly average for all other industries.
+School and career counselors make a good living, slightly higher than other types of counselors.
+The Bureau of Labor Statistics (BLS) says the median income for guidance counselors is $60,140 as of May 2022.
+Jobs are growing at a rate of about 10% which is higher than average for all other industries.

 As birth rates rise, and school enrollments continue to increase, it is reasonable to assume that if you get a counseling degree, you will be able to find a job without too much difficulty.
 Also keep in mind that the stated salary is just an average; people who stay in the field for a decade or more stand a good chance of earning much higher pay.